aweihe00/project3/README.md

 Screen Shot 2019-10-09 at 4 47 48 PM

 Landing page
-PetLife is a simple application for storing pet information.
+PetPlayground is a simple application for storing pet information.
 On the landing page we have two options:

 Login: Redirects the user to the login page
 Create Account: Redirects users to a create account page